-David Krantz is an Assistant Professor in Residence in the Department of Psychiatry and Biobehavioral Sciences at the David
+David Krantz is a Professor in Residence in the Department of Psychiatry and Biobehavioral Sciences at the David

 He returned to UCLA in 2000, and is currently using Drosophila to study how changes in the function of

 - Neuroscience IDP Dissertation Committee

 2002-ongoing; Chair, 2005-ongoing

-Neuroscience IDP Vice Chair
+- Neuroscience IDP Vice Chair

-Psychiatry Residency Research Track Oversight Committee
+- Psychiatry Residency Research Track Oversight Committee

 2003-ongoing; Chair, 2006-ongoing

-Medical Scientist Training Program Admissions Committee
+- Medical Scientist Training Program Admissions Committee

-Neuroscience Seminar Speaker Selection Committee
+- Neuroscience Seminar Speaker Selection Committee